 Interest–based unit studies, such as a transportation unit for vehicle lovers, can be used to add motivation to any subject that’s difficult for your child.
-Interest-based unit studies work well whether your child is struggling with learning phonetic sounds (use miniature vehicles and sandpaper letters), beginning reading (find phonetic-based readers with a transportation theme), or learning math facts (use Micro Machines to add, subtract, multiply, or divide miniature vehicles or (later on) use online vehicle games at a site like Fun Brain or Academic Skill Builders to reinforce math facts).
+Interest-based unit studies work well whether your child is struggling with learning phonetic sounds (use miniature vehicles and sandpaper letters), beginning reading (find phonetic-based readers with a transportation theme), or learning math facts (use miniature vehicles to add, subtract, multiply, or divide miniature vehicles or (later on) use online vehicle games at a site like Fun Brain or Academic Skill Builders to reinforce math facts).

-There’s an interesting discussion at Circle of Moms that relates well to an interest-based unit such as transportation for a vehicle lover:
+A few years ago, there was an interesting discussion at Circle of Moms that relates well to an interest-based unit such as transportation for a vehicle lover:

 What’s a good way to motivate and support children who are struggling to learn a certain school subject?
 There are many interesting answers from bloggers (I have an answer there, too).